dgudenkov-foreign-languages-homework/homework/homework-122/unit55.md

     - She told him to meet her at the station
     - They invited him to stay with them
     - He reminded her to call Joe
-    - She warned her to be careful (???)
+    - She warned her to be careful
     - He asked her to help

 55.3
     - My father allowed me to use his car
     - I didn't expect it to rain
     - Let him do what he wants
-    - Tim's glasses make him older
+    - Tim's glasses make him look older
     - I want you to know the truth
     - Sarah persuaded me to apply for the job
     - My lawyer advised me not to say anything to the police